Skip to Content

 Survey

-Field surveys identify and document evidence of past cultural activity on a property by examining the modern ground surface.
+Field surveys identify and document evidence of past cultural activity on a property by systematically examining the modern ground surface for artifacts and the remnants of structures and other human landscape modifications.

 Construction Monitoring